summer-ospp/help-en/docs/student.md

-1. Students submit the interim report of the project in the designated position of the platform
+1.Students submit the mid-term report of the project on Github

-2. The tutor gives the review opinions from the following aspects and submits the review opinions to the designated position of the platform.
+2.The mentor provides the review opinions from the following aspects and submits the review opinions to the platform

-1. Is the project on schedule
+  a.
+Is the project on schedule?

-2. Whether the project code and output have been submitted to the platform warehouse as planned
+  b.
+Whether the project code and output have been submitted to the repository as planned?

-3. The Organizing Committee judges whether the mid-term assessment is passed or not according to the evaluation opinions of the tutor.
+3.The organizing committee judges whether the mid-term assessment is passed or not according to the evaluation opinions of the mentor.

-4. Students who pass the mid-term assessment will receive 50% of the project bonus (before tax) to continue the project.
+4.Students who pass the mid-term assessment will receive 50% of the project bonus (before tax) to continue the project.

-5. Students who fail to pass the mid-term assessment will stop participating in the project, and the organizing committee will no longer support the project.
+5.Students who fail to pass the mid-term assessment will stop participating in the project, and the organizing committee will no longer support the project.